-The Plan recommends additional or alternative improvements to the GP MEIR's planned roadway improvements to accommodate the Plan's proposed development patterns and capacity.
-Table 5-1 and Figure 5-5 shows the Plan's recommendations to key streets within the Plan Area, which are also described below.
-Note that proposed improvement numbers 4, 5, and partially 8 are located outside the Plan Area and are recommended to provide continuity with roadways in the Plan Area.
+In addition to these proposed improvements, tThe Plan recommends a few additional or alternative improvements to the GP MEIR's planned roadway improvements to accommodate the Plan's proposed development patterns and capacity.
+Table 5-1 and Figure 5-5 shows the Plan's recommendations to key streets within the Plan Area, which are also described below: Note that proposed improvement numbers 4, 5, and partially 8 are located outside the Plan Area and are recommended to provide continuity with roadways in the Plan Area.
 These recommendations could be incorporated as future amendments to the General Plan and Downtown Neighborhoods Community Plan (DNCP).